seerdata/spinnakr-generic-ds/doc/eventspec.md

 The returning JSON structure will be the Redis Hashmap converted to JSON.

+**The following information is not part of the spec but merely here to summarize parts of an earlier discussion**

 #### Possible Names inside the Hashmap / JSON

 ```